No one wants surgery but sometimes it’s necessary.

 But what conditions absolutely require that your thyroid be removed?

-The most common condition that results in the removal of your thyroid gland is thyroid cancer or a high suspicion for cancerous cells in your thyroid gland (1).
+The most common condition that results in the removal of your thyroid gland is thyroid cancer or a high suspicion of cancerous cells in your thyroid gland (1).

 Thyroid surgery (usually a complete thyroidectomy) is usually considered to be the single best (and sometimes only) therapy required to treat thyroid cancer.